ELITR/SLTev/README.md

 # SLTev

-SLTev is an open-source tool for assessing the quality of spoken language translation in a comprehensive way.
-Based on timestamped reference transcript and reference translation into a target language, THETOOL reports the quality, delay and stability of a given SLT candidate output.
+SLTev is an open-source tool for assessing the quality of spoken language translation (SLT) in a comprehensive way.
+Based on timestamped reference transcript and reference translation into a target language, SLTev reports the quality, delay and stability of a given SLT candidate output.

+SLTev can also evaluate the intermediate steps: the output of automatic speech recognition (ASR) and machine translation (MT).

 ## Requirements Modules